Five Borough Future Platform

 The New York State Legislature, routinely ranked among the most corrupt state governments in the country, holds ever-increasing power over the city’s future.
 New York City has been stripped of many of the regulatory, taxation, or enforcement powers that other major U.S. cities take for granted.
 We’ve lost control over decisions affecting everything from the core functions of our transit and public housing systems to more pedestrian concerns like whether we have speed cameras on our streets or plastic bags in our grocery stores.
-Our legislators in Albany must fight to restore as much of that power to the city as possible.
+Our legislators in Albany must fight to restore as much of that power to the city.

 These two gateway issues guide our vision for a better future for New Yorkers across a range of other policy issues.
 We will release a detailed white paper in each area over the course of the next few months.

 At a time of record fiscal surplus and unchecked private sector development, our transit system is in a state of crisis.
 Delays are up, ridership is down, and already-unambitious infrastructure upgrades have moved at an anemic pace.
 New York’s transit needs dramatic transformation.
-That starts with wresting more control over transit decisions and revenue sources from Albany and translating that control into service improvement, bold innovation, and infrastructure expansion.
+That starts with wresting more control over transit decisions and revenue sources from Albany and translating that control into service improvement, bold innovation, and expansion of infrastructure.
 In the meantime, city and state officials from New York City must use the power they have to improve the competence, transparency, and reliability of those in charge of our transportation systems.

 New York City is failing in its most important mission: to ensure every child, no matter their lot in life, has access to a vibrant and high performing public school.
 Parents are left to jockey for seats in an ever-expanding constellation of selective admissions and geographically restricted schools.
 But these debates obscure deep structural problems within our system that set kids off on nearly-inescapable and alarmingly unequal educational paths as early as kindergarten.
-New York City must set a clear and urgent plan to uncouple school access from real estate value, scale back selective admissions criteria for K-8 schools, and prioritize resources to schools with open admissions policies and those that serve New York’s most vulnerable students.
-Beyond that, New York City must reimagine its ecosystem of support for teachers.
+New York City must set a clear and urgent plan to uncouple school access from real estate value, scale back selective admissions criteria for K-8 schools,, and prioritize resources to schools with open admissions policies and that serve New York’s most vulnerable students.
+Beyond that, New York City must reimagine the ecosystem of support to teachers.
 This should start with ending the current meager, accountability-driven teacher coaching practices—and making observation, feedback, and training more frequent, predictable, and actionable.
 Finally, New York should do what every progressive city has flirted with but few have accomplished: build affordable housing for public educators.

 Our city faces grave consequences from climate change as rising sea levels threaten to wipe out entire neighborhoods.
 Accordingly, our city has an obligation to both play its part to decrease emissions and to prepare for the likely effects of climate change.
 On the latter point, we must accelerate measures to ensure New York’s most vulnerable are protected in the likely event of major sea level increases.
-That includes moving more quickly to fortify NYCHA infrastructure, investing in public hospital flood resiliency, and dramatically improving seawall and other flood prevention measures in vulnerable areas, especially those historically decimated during storms like Hurricane Sandy.
+That includes moving more quickly to fortify NYCHA infrastructure, invest in public hospital flood resiliency, and dramatically improve seawall and other flood prevention measures in vulnerable areas, especially those historically decimated during storms like Hurricane Sandy.

 Housing and Land Use